adafruit/Adafruit-Retrogame/README.md

 How-to: https://learn.adafruit.com/retro-gaming-with-raspberry-pi

+### NEED HELP?

+__Visit forums.adafruit.com (General Project Help) for questions.__ GitHub's "Issues" tab is for bug reports and feature requests. __99% of retrogame problems are configuration, not bugs.__

+When requesting help, please be thorough in your description.
+Which model of Raspberry Pi, what release of RetroPie (or other OS image), and (if the trouble is localized) which system emulator exactly?
+Thanks!

 ### NEW: Configuration file

 retrogame now loads its pin/key settings from a file; no code editing required.
 An example file 'retrogame.cfg' is included, copy this to the /boot directory so retrogame can find it (/boot makes it easier to edit with the card in a reader on another system).
 Alternately, an absolute pathname to a settings file can be passed on the command line.
 This file can be edited live, no need to restart retrogame after making changes.